Get your copy of Biodesign Out For A Walk at:

 - Barnes & Noble

-Listen to what this high school humanities teacher has to say after reading Biodesign Out For A Walk, books of alternative education.
+Listen to what this high school humanities teacher has to say after reading Biodesign Out For A Walk.

 Here’s a review by former student & chaperon, Jeff Cook